Mike Ford Player Props: Mariners vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to surrender 103 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Nationals pitchers combine to rank 24th in baseball in home runs given up (105 total, 1.3 per game).

-- Williams gets the start for the Nationals, his 16th of the season.
-He is 4-4 with a 4.14 ERA and 58 strikeouts in 76 2/3 innings pitched.
+- Irvin makes the start for the Nationals, his 10th of the season.
+He is 1-4 with a 4.93 ERA and 33 strikeouts in 42 2/3 innings pitched.

-- The righty's last time out came on Wednesday against the St. Louis Cardinals, when he threw six scoreless innings while allowing five hits.
+- In his last time out on Thursday, the right-hander went six innings against the Arizona Diamondbacks, giving up one earned run while surrendering five hits.

-- In 15 games this season, the 31-year-old has amassed a 4.14 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .268 to opposing batters.
+- The 26-year-old has put up an ERA of 4.93, with 7.1 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.